Did you ever give scholarship scams a second thought? Would you ever imagine that they even existed?

 The service claims that they will do all the work for you

 Applying for a scholarship takes a lot of work.
 Legitimate entities expect that applicants will put in the required effort to benefit from the ‘free money’ in the form of a scholarship.
 They want to read your essay and get a feel of the real you.
 No financial institution hires agencies to act as their middle-man, so don’t fall for this scam.
 If you want to get a scholarship, you also have to work for it.
 There are no shortcuts.

 You are informed that the scholarship is open to everyone

 Legitimate sponsors would almost never offer scholarships to just everyone who applies.
-Each organization may have a different set of criteria for selecting their scholarship recipients but they would never agree to sponsor ‘everyone’.
-Some may have academic accomplishments as their main criterion, whereas may prefer to sponsor gifted athletes, or talented musicians.
+Each organization may have a different set of criteria for selecting their scholarship recipients.
+However, they would never agree to sponsor ‘everyone’.
+Some may have academic accomplishments as their main criterion, whereas may prefer to sponsor gifted athletes or talented musicians.
 The criteria may differ but there will almost always be some set of restrictions that apply—be wary of those that don’t.

 How to avoid scholarship scams

 The best way to avoid getting scammed is to spend time doing your research into the different entities that offer scholarships and the different types of scholarship schemes that they offer.
 Also, don’t just restrict your search to Google.
 Teachers and other college students are an excellent resource for first-hand information on everything you want to know about scholarships.
 The more informed you are, the lesser the chances of getting scammed.